 Previous U.S. Experience

-Individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to the date of application and individuals with recent U.S. educational or work experience (more than six months during the five years prior to the date of application) are not eligible to apply.
+Individuals who have attended a graduate school in the United States for one academic year or more during the seven years prior to August 2020 and individuals who have had more than six months of U.S. experience during the five years prior to August 2019 are not eligible to apply.

 How to Apply